yangfei4/StablePose_simulation/README.md

 This repo aims to collect stable pose candidates for a given CAD models.

 *NOTE:* Mass centers of objects have great impact on this experiment.
 In `Blender_proc2`, the definition of mass center is same as origin point of `.obj` file.
-However, the origin point of `.obj` file is usually set to the center of the geometry, which is not mathching with real mass center.
+However, the origin point of `.obj` file is usually set to the center of the geometry by default, which is not mathching with real mass center.
-So, please make sure you have checked/updated the mass center of your `.obj` file before running the experiment.
-You may get the correct mass center information from original `.STP` files.
+So, please make sure you have checked/updated the mass center of your `.obj` files before running the experiment.
+You may get the correct mass center information from original `.STP` files or other ways.

 ## Environment :atom: